yeoman/yeoman/cli/lib/generators/readme.md

     $ yeoman generate initializer --help

-yeoman is usually able to generate good descriptions if a generator is namespaced, as `yeoman.generators.ModelGenerator`, but not in this particular case.
+yeoman is usually able to generate good descriptions, but not in this particular case.
 We can solve this problem in two ways.
 The first one is calling desc inside our generator: